jwnwilson/hexrepo/README.md

 # To Do

 - Aipet
+    - Setup multiplayer server in aipet_be
+        - Create logic to spin up server process that will communicate via websocket
+        - Create a scene data structure that can hold all scene data
     - Prep easy to access demo
         - Make pet more dynamic and debug it not moving
             - LLM to return a speed